AlexJReid/blog/content/posts/local-api/index.md

 Microservices have been commonplace for several years now.
 While this is not a post about them being better or worse than a well-structured monolith (as usual, it depends), it is absolutely the case that they can introduce complexity, particularly when running them locally.

 Suppose the system you are working on consists of hundreds of discrete services that all potentially make requests to one and other.
-If you are unlucky and need to get a complete environment running to try out your proposed changes, you might be faced with the task of spinning _everything_ up locally or within a new cloud provider account.
+If you are unlucky you might be faced with the task of spinning _everything_ up locally or within a new cloud provider account.
 This is costly and probably too much work, so you might be inclined to simply YOLO and deploy to a test or staging environment, potentially breaking things for other users.
 You will likely suffer from a slow feedback loop with every single change requiring a build and deployment.

 An alternative idea is to _patch in_ a new implementation of your service from your local environment into a full fat test environment.
 I have had some ideas on how this might work.
 Note that it is just an experiment.
 Your mileage may vary.